Contributing to Society

 Since 2012, Konica Minolta, Inc., has offered guest lectures at junior and senior high schools as part of its educational support activities.
 The theme of these lectures is the structure of a copier and MFPs.
 The lectures explain the principle of copying using static electricity in a clear manner using familiar examples, and facilitate understanding through hands-on activities using experimental equipment.

-In 2015, 112 newly hired employees served as guest lecturers for 748 students at a total of eight junior high and high schools in Tokyo, Aichi, and Osaka Prefectures.
+In fiscal year 2018, newly graduated employees served as guest lecturers for 688 students at 7 junior high and high schools in Tokyo, Aichi, and Osaka prefectures.
+In recognition of this initiative, Konica Minolta received an Education Support Grand Prize 2018 and a Platinum Award.

 Supporting Childhood Education